-Minocqua was officially organized in the year 1889.
-While there are several possible explanations for where the name Minocqua came from, the most credible seems to be “noon day rest”, attributable to the Island’s earlier inhabitants—the Ojibwe Indians.
+Minocqua was officially founded as a Town in the year 1889.
+While there are several possible explanations for where the name Minocqua came from, the most credible seems to be “noon day rest”, attributable to the Island’s earlier visitors—the Ojibwe Indians.

 In the late 1800’s, Minocqua was a logging town and also saw many French fur traders.
 The first white child born in town was named Minocqua Clawson.
 Clawson Hill was a famous landmark in town and is the current location of the Pointe Resort & Hotel at the south end of the Highway 51 bridge.

 The railroad was the primary mode of transportation facilitating Minocqua’s early growth.
 The Milwaukee Road railroad company originally came to the area to access timber; railroads later catered to sportsmen and tourists transforming Minocqua into the vacation getaway haven it remains to this day.

 The two railroad trestles that brought trains to the Island are still intact and are part of what is now the Bearskin State Trail (hiking and biking in summer, snowmobiling in winter).
 The area where the northerly trestle connects to the Island forms the trailhead of the Bearskin Trail.
 The foundation of the old railroad water tank is still clearly visible there.

 1912 Fire & Rebuild